Comparison of rugby league and rugby union: Players

 Scrum-half is a specialized position in rugby union and similar to the hooker in league: the number 9 initiates most moves by his or her team and must be an excellent passer of the ball in rugby union as with league.
-In rugby league any player can act from dummy half, however, in the professional modern game it is a specialised job for the hooker to instigate and direct the forward platform.
+In rugby league any player can act from dummy half; however, in the professional modern game, it is a specialised job for the hooker to instigate and direct the forward platform.
 He must also be able to probe with a running and varied kicking game from dummy half while still possessing strong and effective tackling.

 The similarity between the two games has meant that players can switch between the two codes.
 League initially recruited big name players from union, like Herbert "Dally" Messenger in 1907, and the RFU responded by banning any player that played rugby league for life.
 A push into converting union players to rugby league, such as All Blacks John Gallagher, Frano Botica, Matthew Ridge and Va'aiga Tuigamala, occurred during the late 1980s and into the 1990s.
-When rugby union became professional league players were allowed to play for rugby union teams, leading to a reversal in cross-code switching.
+When rugby union became a professional league, players were allowed to play for rugby union teams, leading to a reversal in cross-code switching.
 Gallagher, Botica and Tuigamala returned to union, while leading league players such as Jason Robinson, Wendell Sailor, Mat Rogers, Lote Tuqiri, Henry Paul and Iestyn Harris, took up rugby union contracts.
 Sailor, Rogers, Tuqiri, Paul and Harris subsequently switched back to rugby league.
 Players who play international rugby in both codes are known as dual-code internationals.